Izaan17/PixelPurge/README.md

 ## Why Use PixelPurge?

 Testing out games can leave behind unnecessary files in your system, especially in directories like `AppData`.
 PixelPurge simplifies this cleanup process, allowing you to focus on finding your next favorite game without worrying about leftover clutter.
+Just make sure to click the start button when you are about to play a game.

 ## Requirements